We’ve worked with many clients in the past who have told us

 that Facebook ads didn’t work for them.
 The explanations why they didn’t range

-These explanations may sound logical, however, they are probably
+These explanations may sound logical, however, they're probably

 Facebook is a great platform for reaching all types of

-big of a pond to fish in, there is no reason you can’t find your audience.
-Over
+people.
+According to Hootsuite, 36.8% of the world’s population uses Facebook monthly.
+That equals 2.91 billion users!
+With that big of a pond to fish in, there's no reason you can’t find your audience.

-Here are the top five mistakes we see most often.
-And yes, don’t
+Here are the top five mistakes we see most often (and what you can do to fix them):